1921 - 1930 (18 Weltumrunder)

 Über Hawaii gelangten sie nach San Franzisko (USA).
 Nach 2 Jahren ausführlicher Reisen in Nord-Amerika fuhren sie weiter über Mexiko und Cuba, um zwei weitere Jahre in Süd-Amerika durch Panama, Equador, Peru, Chile, Argentinien, Uruguay und Brasilien zu reisen.

-Von Rio de Janeiro kehrten sie nach einer 8-jährigen Welt-Reise nach England zurück.
-1936 wurden die beiden Welt-Reisenden mit einer größeren Feier in Budapest empfangen.
+Von Rio de Janeiro kehrten sie nach einer 8-jährigen Welt-Reise nach Europa (England) zurück.
+1936 wurden die beiden Welt-Reisenden mit einer größeren Feier in Ungarn (Budapest) empfangen.

-1. Quelle: Franitza.
-Die großen Motorrad-Reisen unseres Jahrhunderts. .
+1987: 1st info: Martin Franitza.
+Die großen Motorrad-Reisen unseres Jahrhunderts.

 Book in Hungarian: "Motorral a föld körül.
 170.000 km".